LeafarCoder/aws-deepracer-analyzer/README.md

 - Easily jump to any moment of the race with keys 0-9
 - Increase/decrease speed of simulation controling the frames per seconds.
 - Total progress bar at the bottom.
+- Record the simulation into an MP4 video file.

 ![deepracer eval page steos](./resources/analyzer_demo.gif)